winterdharma/DharmaPearls/01_agama/dirgha/DA_4.md

 18\.
 “Janavṛṣabha said, ‘I’m not from somewhere else where there was some other teaching.
 I was once a human king who was a disciple of the Bhagavān, a devoted layman.
 I had whole-heartedly recollected the Buddha when my life ended, and afterward I became a son of god king Vaiśravaṇa.
 I attained stream entry and didn’t fall to a bad destiny.
 In no more than seven rebirths, I’ll reach the end of suffering, and I’ll always be named Janavṛṣabha during those seven births.
 {:#p18}

 19\. “‘Once, the Buddha was in the Great Forest sitting under a tree, and I was riding a heavenly thousand-spoked treasure chariot for some minor reason.
 I was about to return to the god king Vaiśravaṇa when I spotted the Bhagavān under a tree in the distance.
 He looked handsome, and his faculties were peaceful and settled like a deep pond that’s clear, tranquil, clean, and reflective.
-Seeing him, I thought, ‘Now, I better go ask the Bhagavān about where the people of Magadha have been born after their lives ended.’
+Seeing him, I thought, “Now, I better go ask the Bhagavān about where the people of Magadha have been born after their lives ended.”
 {:#p19}

 20\. “‘There was another time when King Vaiśravaṇa spoke this verse to his assembly:
 {:#p20}

-* {:.verse}“‘We don’t remember ourselves\\
+* {:.verse}“‘“We don’t remember ourselves\\
 The things we’ve done in the past.\\
 Now, go meet the Bhagavān,\\
-And your lives will be lengthened.’
+And your lives will be lengthened.”

 #### The Council of Gods

 21\. “‘Moreover, once the Trāyastriṃśa gods were gathered in one place for some minor reason.
 The four god kings were each seated in their places.
 Dhṛtarāṣṭra sat to the east and faced west with Lord Śakra in front of him.
 Virūḍhaka sat to the south and faced north with Lord Śakra in front of him.
 Virūpākṣa sat to the west and faced east with Lord Śakra in front of him.
 Vaiśravaṇa sat to the north and faced south with Lord Śakra in front of him.
 The four god kings had already been seated, and afterward I was seated.
 {:#p21}

-22\.
-“Again, there were other great spirits and gods who had purely cultivated the religious life with the Buddha and had been born in the Trāyastriṃśa Heaven when their lives ended.
+22\. “‘Again, there were other great spirits and gods who had purely cultivated the religious life with the Buddha and had been born in the Trāyastriṃśa Heaven when their lives ended.
 The gods increased, and they received the five heavenly merits: 1.
 The lifespan of gods, 2. the form of gods, 3. the names of gods, 4. the pleasure of gods, and 5. the majesty of gods.
 {:#p22}

-23\.
-“The Trāyastriṃśa gods celebrated and rejoiced, saying, ‘The host of gods increases, and the host of asuras decreases!’ Śakra the Lord of Gods knew the Trāyastriṃśa gods were rejoicing, so he spoke in verse:
+23\. “‘The Trāyastriṃśa gods celebrated and rejoiced, saying, ‘The host of gods increases, and the host of asuras decreases!’ Śakra the Lord of Gods knew the Trāyastriṃśa gods were rejoicing, so he spoke in verse:
 {:#p23}

-* {:.verse}“‘The gods of the Trāyastriṃśa\\
+* {:.verse}“‘“The gods of the Trāyastriṃśa\\
 And Lord Śakra are celebrating!\\
 Homage to the Tathāgata,\\
 For his is the highest teaching!